Darsh29/Darsh29/README.md

 I came to ML through Electronics Engineering.
 Hardware teaches you that latency compounds, systems degrade under load, and the gap between a prototype and something production-ready is almost never just a code problem.
 That mindset is in everything I build.

-Currently at **Tatum Robotics**: production ASR at <200ms, 3x edge inference speedup via INT8 quantization, and a text-to-ASL engine covering 3,000+ phrases.
+Currently at **Capital One**: Real-time fraud detection across 12M daily card transactions, $8.4M annual fraud-loss reduction, 31% fewer false-positive declines, and production ML serving with Kafka, Spark, XGBoost, and EKS.

 > *"Always in Beta.
 Always Compounding."*